Peter Boykin

-Peter Boykin (born May 13, 1977) is a Constitutionalist, American political commentator, citizen journalist, podcaster, author, and Political Candidate for Lieutenant Governor of North Carolina in 2024.
-In November 2022, Peter Boykin Declared He Is Running For the 2024 North Carolina lieutenant gubernatorial election.
-Peter Boykin is also known for being the founder and serves as president of Gays for Trump.
+Peter Boykin (born May 13, 1977) is an American activist, known for being the founder and president of Gays for Trump.
+A member of the Republican Party, Boykin was a candidate in the 2024 North Carolina lieutenant gubernatorial election.

 Early life and education

 Peter Boykin was born in Florida and grew up in Virginia.
 He now resides in North Carolina.
 His parents were conservative Catholics who campaigned for Ronald Reagan.

 He holds an associate degree in information systems technology from Danville Community College, a Bachelor of Science in web development, a Master of Science (M.S.) in information security and assurance from Purdue University, and a M.S. in e-commerce and entrepreneurship from Purdue.

 Political career

+2016 support for Donald Trump

 Boykin is a public supporter of Donald Trump.
 In 2016, he founded the Gays for Trump organization which gained national attention as it solicited support from gay Americans for the candidacy of Donald Trump, mainly through social media messaging and outreach.
 Gays for Trump also organized events, like the “WAKE UP!” party at the 2016 Republican National Convention to celebrate Trump's nomination as the Republican Party candidate.
 In attendance were prominent far-right figures, such as former Breitbart news editor Milo Yiannopoulos.
+The event was also seen to link gays with the counter-jihad movement in the aftermath of the Orlando nightclub shooting, as other speakers included Pamela Geller and Geert Wilders.